paul-rogers/druid-client/doc/cluster.md

 ## API Support

-`pydruid2` provides support for much of the Druid REST API.
+`druid-client` provides support for much of the Druid REST API.
 Each client provides detailed help:

 ```python
 help(client)
 ```

-`pydruid2` does not support all the Druid APIs.
+`druid-client` does not support all the Druid APIs.
 In some cases, the Druid team encourages the use of the SQL system tables instead of REST APis that provide the same information.
-In other cases, the `pydruid2` team has not yet implemented the API.
+In other cases, the `druid-client` team has not yet implemented the API.
 (Contributions welcome!)

 Most APIs are just a simple Python method.
 For example, for the APIs common to all services: